Ibexian/EastMeetsKitchen/_posts/2016-07-11-charcoal-ice-cream.md

 ### Working with Activated Charcoal Powder

-Be careful of it clumping up.
-Like most finely-milled powders, it dissolves very well in fat and thicker substances versus liquids, so make sure it is all dissolved before additional liquid is added in.
+Be careful of the charcoal clumping up.
+Like most finely-milled powders, it dissolves very well in fat and thicker substances versus thin liquids, so make sure it is all dissolved before additional liquid is added.
 It's a good idea to strain the entire mixture at the end because there could still be lumps of charcoal.
 I find that for 2 cans of liquid, a quarter cup of charcoal is perfect for that dark black color.

 <figure>
     <img src="/images/215-7.jpg">